PaLeroy/paleroy.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD student in Machine Learning @ULiège
+role: PhD student in Machine Learning

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Montefiore Institue, Univeristy of Liège
+  - name: Montefiore Institute, ULiège
     url: montefiore.uliege.be

 # Short bio (displayed in user profile at end of posts)